Jaipur, the Cosmic City in the north of India, has inspired generations of scientists, artists and designers to understand and relate to the world.

 "The Jantar Mantar is a collection of nineteen architectural astronomical instruments you can walk in and around."

 Jaipur is designed on a nine-square grid connecting with the cosmos.
-Not only can you visit astrologers and have your palm read, but you can explore celestial systems through physical instruments in the Jantar Mantar.
+Not only can you visit astrologers and have your palm read, but explore celestial systems through physical instruments in the Jantar Mantar.

 Included on the site is the largest sundial on the planet, Vrihat Samrat Yantra, which measures time in intervals of 2 seconds.
 Structures are made of local stone and marble, expertly carved and marked to be read on a scientific and metaphysical level.